ddnexus/pagy/docs/migration-tips.md

 #### Preparation

-- Create an empty Pagy initializer file: you will add to it during the process.
+- Copy the content of the [initializer_example.rb](https://github.com/ddnexus/pagy/blob/master/lib/pagy/extras/initializer_example.rb) and rename it `pagy.rb`: you will edit it during the process.
 - Replace the legacy gem with `gem "pagy"` in the `Gemfile` and `bundle`, or install and require the gem if you don't use bundler.
+- Ensure that the legacy gem will not get loaded anymore (or it could mask some old statement still in place and not converted)
 - Add the `include Pagy::Backend` statement to the application controller.
 - Add the `include Pagy::Frontend` statement to the application helper.
 - Keep handy the legacy gem doc and the [Pagy API doc](api/pagy.md) in parallel.